-Listen to the latest Tea & Tattle episode here or on iTunes.
+Listen to the latest Tea & Tattle podcast here or on iTunes.

 This week on Tea & Tattle podcast, I’m in conversation with the charming Rosebie Morton, horticulturalist and founder of The Real Flower Company.
 In this episode, Rosebie tells me about the farm that she runs in Hampshire with her husband, and how she went from raising sheep to getting an idea to grow a few scented roses….

 Rosebie Morton at her flower farm in Hampshire

 It was so inspiring to learn how Rosebie’s idea of growing some roses gradually grew into what The Real Flower Company is today.
 Now with flowers grown on farms in the UK, as well as in Kenya during the off-season, The Real Flower Company delivers award-winning, luxurious blooms, with a focus on scented flowers.
 I love popping by their pretty shop in West London.